dougluce/sqsmonitor/README.md

       -a|--all
         Check all queues

-      -t|--totals
+      -s|--sum
-	    Only show totals, not individual queues
+	    Only show sum totals, not individual queues

+      -t|--top n
+	    Only show the largest n queues.

       -r|--regexp
 	    Interpret queuenames as regular expressions instead of explicit names.